PTSD Among Aging Adults

 • Having more time and fewer things to keep you busy, and thus, you’re more likely to think back on memories

-• Hearing bad news on media may bring back bad memories
+• Hearing bad news in the media may bring back bad memories

 • Getting diagnosed with medical issues, resulting in feeling weak and helpless

-• Coping with stress the unhealthy way like using substances or alcohol more often, which could lead to serious health problems
+• Coping with stress in an unhealthy way, like using substances or alcohol more often, which can lead to serious health problems

 Some veterans don’t experience symptoms of PTSD immediately.
 The common patterns for PTSD in veterans are: